gita-mali/practice_demo/README.md

 # practice_demo
-This is my first repo
+This is my first repo.
+Author- Gitanjali Mali